The Most Popular Airbnb in Every U.S. State

 New Mexico: An earthship in Taos

 This off-the-grid accommodation in the stunning high desert mesa is seriously otherworldly.
 A truly unique retreat just outside Taos ties you with nature.
 The home generates its own electricity, catches rainwater, and passively warms up with the sun.
 And while you may be still away from civilization, free Wi-Fi will keep you connected with fellow humans.
 Rates start at just $125 per night, and over 300 positive five-star reviews suggest you should book ASAP.
-Check out these cool tree houses that look like UFOs (some of which you can stay in!

 New York: A Manhattan must-stay